 Forms are a way to represent domain objects or services, and declare expected values in a tabular format.
 Forms can be designed as reusable pieces of specification where complex forms can be built out of simple ones.

-is simply a label and a value.
+A Field is simply a label and a value.
 It is used in forms to display regular information.
-You can create a Field
+You can create a Field with these methods:

 Form("Address").